Wisconsin Bike Tour: Northwoods & Lake Superior

 Wisconsin Bike Tour: Itinerary*

-*Tour itineraries are subject to change and modification based on the group, available accommodations and other unforeseen circumstances including weather, wildfires, flooding, hurricanes, landslides and/or other acts of nature.
-Please view this itinerary as an outline as to what to expect on this tour.
+*PLEASE NOTE: Tour itineraries are subject to change and modification based on the group, available accommodations, road construction, road closures, and other unforeseen circumstances including weather, wildfires, flooding, hurricanes, landslides and/or other acts of nature.
+Also, the distances and elevation profiles shown below may not reflect the actual distances and elevations while on tour as these are provided here to give an idea as to the anticipated mileage and terrain.
+Please view this itinerary, the distances, and elevation profiles as a general outline as to what to expect while on this tour.

 Day 0: Arrival in Wausau